Learn how to make an Earring Holder Frame that is stylish and can be hung on your wall. This DIY Earring Organizer also doubles as room decor!

 This is how I kept my earrings.
 No organization at all, and it was always a huge pain to find a matching pair that went with my outfit.

-Supplies Used: Some links may be too similar items when exact items couldn’t be found online.
-Feel free to change the supplies to accommodate what you already own.
-These are just the supplies that I used.
+Supplies Used: Affiliate links below may be too similar items when exact items couldn’t be found online.

 Start with the top edge and create a fold along the mesh using a ruler.

 Using a ruler, push the top edge of the aluminum mesh into the groove of the frame.
 Secure with several staples along the top edge.

 When you get to the corners, cut out a square that matches the corner of the frame.
 This will help the aluminum mesh lay right and stay tight without bunching.

 Here you can see the staple going into the side of the frame.
 You want to be cautious of the direction that you put the staples into the frame.
 They should go into the side so they don’t poke through the front.